 When the wholesale/futures are priced at 4c/kWh.
 Retailers may add 0.4c/kWh as their margin for a normal price.

 When the wholesale/futures are priced at 9c/kWh.
-Let’s say a buying group goes to market, the retailer adds 0.05c/kWh as their margin.
+Let’s say a buying group goes to market and the retailer adds 0.05c/kWh as their margin.

 How should buying groups be set up?

-Electricity buying groups should be set up by industry, ensuring the participants use power the same way (load profile, not total consumption).
+Electricity buying groups should be set up by the industry, ensuring that participants use power in the same way (load profile, not total consumption).

 As market timing is the key driver, businesses must register to join the buying group, ideally a few years prior to their current contract ending.